Start Free Trial

 Shopify Cons

 • Selling fees: Shopify charges monthly fees based on your chosen plan, which can be a significant expense for small businesses starting with a low volume of sales.
-Shopify offers a basic Shopify plan for $32, and a Shopify plan of $92, and you can also upgrade to the advanced plan for $399 per month with more available features.
-Also, you’ll get to pay a fee on each sales which can be overwhelming for new sellers.
-Certain apps and integrations within Shopify’s ecosystem may as well incur extra fees, which can contribute to increased overall expenditure for store owners.
+Shopify offers a basic Shopify plan for $32, a Shopify plan for $92, and you can also upgrade to the advanced plan for $399 per month with more available features.
+Also, you’ll get to pay a fee on each sale, which can be overwhelming for new sellers.
+Certain apps and integrations within Shopify’s ecosystem may incur extra fees, which can contribute to increased overall expenditure for store owners.

 • Limited customization: While Shopify offers a range of customization options, you cannot design your store beyond the available features.
-Moreover, Shopify is a hosted platform, giving your less control over technical aspects of your store.
+Moreover, Shopify is a hosted platform, giving you less control over the technical aspects of your store.
 In some instances, you’ll have to hire a developer to make advanced customizations.

 • Less control over hosting: As Shopify is a hosted solution, users have less control over their hosting environment and must rely on the platform’s infrastructure, which can impact store performance and scalability in some cases.